 El Capitan Theatre only plays Disney movies and events.

-The most unique part of El Capitan is its in-house organ, “Mighty Wurlitzer”.
+The unique part of El Capitan is its in-house organ, “Mighty Wurlitzer.”
 From time to time, Disney will hold special events where you can listen to this organ play along with a film or have sing-alongs.
 It’s a fun experience for the whole family.

-Once, we got tickets to see one of the Star Wars movies and they did a whole lightsaber show prior to the movie starting.
-After you could go downstairs to see all the costumes from the movie.
+Once, we got tickets to see one of the Star Wars movies, and they did a whole lightsaber show before the movie started.
+And then we went downstairs to see all the costumes displayed from the movie.
+It was pretty cool!